-- neglect
+- o neglect

-- o emotional abuse
+- emotional abuse

-- physical abuse
+- o physical abuse

-- sexual abuse
+- o sexual abuse

-In addition, the school are alert to the need to safeguard children/young people in specific circumstances as defined within Keeping Children Safe in Education 2023.
+In addition, the School are alert to the need to safeguard children/young people in specific circumstances as defined within Keeping Children Safe in Education 2024.

-Our safeguarding policy cannot be separated from the general ethos of the school, which should ensure that children/young people are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.
+Our safeguarding policy cannot be separated from the general ethos of the School, which should ensure that children/young people are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.